Zh3ka21/multimodal_rag_system/README.md

 streamlit run main.py
 ```

+## Optionals information

+1. If you need to rebuild index you can uncomment `batch.build_index()`
+2. If you need to run whole extracting and building index pipeline uncomment `batch.run_all()`.
+Strongly recommend not to do it, as pictures were picked manually as a result of inability to scrap them using scrapper.
+3. If you are using VScode I recommend you press CTRL + Shift + P -> Developer: Reload Window.
+Don't forget to choose correct venv in VCcode.

-This will launch the interactive UI at <http://localhost:8501>.
+The app will launch the interactive UI at <http://localhost:8501>.

 ---